chakra1/aws/README.md

 Note: You can also enter a batch of records by adding multiple lines to the JSON file.

 # IAM Roles and Policies

 We need to create three different roles for the AWS pipeline to function without any access permission problems.

 ## Kinesis Firehose Role to transform and deliver data to DynamoDB through Lambda

 For the beginning user who has little experience with IAM roles and policies, the Kinesis Firehose role can comprise four permissions policies to work with –

-a.
-AWSLambdaFullAccess – AWS managed policy
+* AWSLambdaFullAccess – AWS managed policy
-b.
-AmazonKinesisFullAccess – AWS managed policy
+* AmazonKinesisFullAccess – AWS managed policy
-c.
-AmazonKinesisFirehoseFullAccess – AWS managed policy
+* AmazonKinesisFirehoseFullAccess – AWS managed policy
-d.	oneClick_firehose_delivery_role_XXXXXXXXXXXXX – Inline policy
+* oneClick_firehose_delivery_role_XXXXXXXXXXXXX – Inline policy